soufianesejjari/soufianesejjari/README.md

 - **Data Visualization and Processing Web Application**: A web application that allows users to visualize and analyze data collected from a Google Form questionnaire, using Python, SPSS, Talend, Streamlit, and an API
 ## Education 👯
-- Professional License in Big Data: a technical degree program that covers topics such as data management, data analysis, and data visualization.
+- Professional Bachelor in Big Data: a technical degree program that covers topics such as data management, data analysis, and data visualization.

 ## Interests😄
 In my free time, I enjoy staying up to date with the latest developments in technology, exploring new programming languages and frameworks, and participating in online communities and events.
 I am also interested in [other interests] and believe that a well-rounded knowledge base is crucial for success in the tech industry.